mjmlio/mjml/packages/mjml-head-custom-attributes/README.md

 ## mj-attributes

 This tag allows you to add custom attributes on any html tag of the generated html, using css selectors.
-It's not needed for most email creations, but can be useful in some cases, i.e. mailchimp editable templates.
+It's not needed for most email creations, but can be useful in some cases, i.e. editable templates.

  ```xml
 <mjml>